AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/map.md

     * **Additional visualization settings**: Select the Settings icon ![Setting](/help/assets/icons/Setting.svg) in the visualization header to view additional settings for the map visualization.
 For more information, see [Configure visualization settings](#configure-visualization-settings).

 1. **Save** the project to save all map settings (coordinates, zoom, rotation).
-1. The freeform table below the visualization can be populated by dragging in location dimensions and metrics from the left rail.
+1. (Optional) The freeform table below the visualization can be populated by dragging in location dimensions and metrics from the left rail.

 ## Configure visualization settings